 Step 1.
 Register a Domain name, Buy hosting etc. : Do it yourself.

 It is VERY important to keep the domain and hosting under your own ownership and later share your username and password with your website developer / freelancer.
-This also allows you to easily switch website developers in case you do not like the first one.
-Don’t use the “hosting space” of your website developer, otherwise you may feel being trapped into using his services forever.
+This also allows you to easily switch website developers if you do not like the first one.
+Don’t use the “hosting space” of your website developer; otherwise you may feel being trapped into using his services forever.

-My recommendation: ( this is what I use)
+My recommendation: ( this is what we use)